apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   - `timeout`: The timeout period of the export job, the default is 2 hours, the unit is seconds.
   - `columns`: Specifies certain columns of the export job table
   - `format`: Specifies the file format, support: parquet, orc, csv, csv_with_names, csv_with_names_and_types.The default is csv format.
+  - `parallelism`: The concurrency degree of the `export` job, the default is `1`.
+The export job will be divided into `select..outfile..` statements of the number of `parallelism` to execute concurrently.
+(If the value of `parallelism` is greater than the number of tablets in the table, the system will automatically set `parallelism` to the number of tablets, that is, each `select..outfile..` statement is responsible for one tablet)
   - `delete_existing_files`: default `false`.
 If it is specified as true, you will first delete all files specified in the directory specified by the file_path, and then export the data to the directory.For example: "file_path" = "/user/tmp", then delete all files and directory under "/user/"; "file_path" = "/user/tmp/", then delete all files and directory under "/user/tmp/"

   > Note that to use the `delete_existing_files` parameter, you also need to add the configuration `enable_delete_existing_files = true` to the fe.conf file and restart the FE.
 Only then will the `delete_existing_files` parameter take effect.
 Setting `delete_existing_files = true` is a dangerous operation and it is recommended to only use it in a testing environment.